• Home

 You have to like it

-If you like to go outdoors, running, cycling, and walking are all good choices.
-If you prefer going to the gym, you have access to many options in the form of stationary bikes, elliptical trainers, treadmills, rowing machines, climbers, the pool, and more.
+If you enjoy outdoor activities, running, cycling, and walking are excellent choices.
+For those who prefer the gym, there are many exercise programs available, featuring stationary bikes, elliptical trainers, treadmills, rowing machines, climbers, pools, and more.

-Want to increase your heart rate at home?
-You can do at-home cardio exercises like jumping rope, jumping jacks, jogging in place, and burpees.
-Another option is to buy your own treadmill or elliptical machine.
-You might also consider using:
+Looking to increase your heart rate at home?
+You can engage in at-home cardio exercises like jumping rope, jumping jacks, jogging in place, and burpees.
+Another option is to invest in your own treadmill or elliptical machine.
+You might also consider using resources like exercise DVDs, fitness apps, or online workouts.

 TRY THIS!